10 of the best lightweight strollers under 7kg 2025 – for babies and toddlers

 Con:

-What really makes the Aer+ stand out is the generous warranty offered by Joolz.
-If you register your Aer+ online within 6 months of purchase, you will receive a 10 year transferrable warranty, meaning that if you sell or pass on your stroller when you've finished using it, the warranty can be passed on to its new user.
+Not only is the pushchair frame strong, durable built to last, but if you register your Aer+ online within 6 months of purchase, you will receive a 10 year transferrable warranty, meaning that if you sell or pass on your stroller when you've finished using it, the warranty can be passed on to its new user.

-Read the full MadeForMums Joolz Aer+ stroller review
+Read the full MadeForMums Joolz Aer 2 stroller review

-Available from: Natural Baby Shower and John Lewis
+Available from: Joolz, John Lewis, Natural Baby Shower and Mamas & Papas

 4. Cybex Libelle, £289.95